 I got it when I first set up a personal e-mail account.
 I set it up on Yahoo in the days when they still did free POP3/SMTP e-mail accounts.
 Although I had long been using email, I was late to setting up a Yahoo ID so I found my first name, surname, initials, university mainframe username and even surname spelt backwards had already been taken.
 To get a different word, I split my surname into syllables (which happen to be normal English words), translated them into Esperanto, recombined the words and transliterated it into the ASCII alphabet.
 I thought it was simple & obvious but only one other person has spotted that connection correctly so far without being told (although a couple have guessed via Portuguese in which the translation is similar).
 One colleague working on computer security even joked that it was virtually a multi-level encryption scheme!

 Simply because it might be of use to other people or might entertain them.
 I have learnt & obtained a lot for free from the WWW.
 Such a cooperative system works best if people give as well as take, ideally by helping out not just by paying for services commercially.
 The huge scales involved fortunately mean that the average amount a person need give is far less than what they take, but they should still give something.
-I have not had the dedication to get involved in any large freeware programming projects yet but I do have an odd mixture of little bits of knowledge that are might be helpful so I ought publish some of them.
+I have not had the dedication to get involved in any large freeware programming projects yet but I do have an odd mixture of little bits of knowledge which might be helpful so I ought publish some of them.
 Hence this site.